Pradnya Daya Pawar

-Pradnya Daya Pawar, also known as Pradnya Lokhande, (born February 11, 1966), is an Indian poet and fiction writer of Marathi descent.
+Pradnya Daya Pawar (born February 11, 1966), also known as Pradnya Lokhande, is an Indian poet and fiction writer of Marathi descent.

 Pawar has been a member of the Maharashtra State Literary and Cultural Board.
 Recently she returned her state government awards in protest against what she believes is a rising atmosphere of intolerance and hate in India.
 A Buddhist, Pawar is the daughter of Daya Pawar.